LERCAutomation/DataSearches-ArcPro-UserGuide/introduction/introduction.rst

 * For each data layer, a detailed definition of how features should be selected and what data should be output from it.
 * Details on the display and labelling of outputs from individual data layers.

-Using this configuration file, each individual LERC can tailor the Data Searches tool to its individual requirements.
-An examples of the XML file is included in the :doc:`Appendix <../appendix/appendix>`, and the process of setting up this file is discussed in the section on :doc:`Setting up the tool <../setup/setup>`.
+An example of the XML file is included in the :doc:`Appendix <../appendix/appendix>`, and the process of setting up this file is discussed in the section on :doc:`Setting up the tool <../setup/setup>`.

 .. index::
-	single: Benefits
+	single: Overview; Benefits

 Benefits
 ========

 There are a number of clear benefits to using the Data Searches tool for carrying out routine data searches.

 1. The tool, by encapsulating and automating the process, saves considerable time over carrying out these searches manually.
 #.
 Both the process and the outputs of the search are standardised, therefore minimising the risk of user error that is present in a manual search.